MARIO GUNDE PETERS & KELLEY

 Felony Probation

-Probation enables the offender to serve all or a part of their sentence in the community.
+Probation enables the offender to serve all or part of their sentence in the community.
 A judge might order unsupervised or supervised probation.
 The probationer must comply with the conditions to remain in the community.

 Problem-Solving Courts